Keeping Pond Water Healthy, keeps your Koi healthy!

 Did you know that about 75% of a fish’s body is water, just like 60% of your body is water?

-This means it is even more important to have healthy water for Koi than humans.
-When you consider that Koi live and breathe in water, you can tell how much of an impact that water quality affects Koi health.
+This means having healthy water for Koi is even more important than humans.
+When you consider that Koi live and breathe in water, you can tell how much of an impact water quality has on Koi’s health.

-The purpose of our writing this blog post to give you a foundation of the nitrogen cycle in your pond so you can maintain healthy water for your Koi.
+We write this blog post to give you a foundation of the nitrogen cycle in koi ponds, so you can master the art of koi pond maintenance and create a healthy koi pond.
 We will also explain our best product recommendation for keeping your water healthy.
 Good luck and happy ponding!

 Nitrogen Cycle of your Koi Pond Graphic